We had to return, but this time, we did a lot of Scotland and a little taste of England

 We woke to the sight of the blue, blue loch, gorgeous green mountains covered with lush forests and cotton candy clouds.
 Scotland can't get any better than this.
 It was another of our rare one night stays, so packing we are, off in the morning to travel alongside Loch Lomond, that lovely song rolling around in my head.
 Then off to the Sea Life Aquarium at the end of Loch Lomond, another 120 miles ahead of us to Dumfries; a long day.
 The traffic was horrendous, bumper to bumper, near Dumbarton Castle, the car next to us called it typical Scottish traffic, "a heap of crap."
 Hydrangeas, fuchsias, lobelia, petunias flourishing, pouring out of baskets in front of shops and markets everywhere.
 We skirted around Glasgow by taking the route thru Paisley on A737, an almost real freeway, to Ayr on the western coast off the shore is the Firth of Clyde, opposed to the Fourth of the Fifth.
 Hah.
 We passed the Bridge of Weir, crossed Erskine Bridge and became officially famished at the Hungry Monk Inn south of Paisley at Lochwinnoch, now renamed the Loch House.
 After an hour's lunch, we are back on the road, three more hours thru Kilmarnock, past Dumfries and Crocketford to Galloway Arms, also known as the Nine Mile Bar, halfway between Castle Douglas and Dumfries.

 If ever you are in the neighborhood, we highly recommend this establishment.
 We were one of the few if not the only tenants, the proprietors went out of their way to provide us with the one room with Wifi.
 It was a huge room at the top of the hotel, room 9, a desk, walk in shower, and a couch!
-A lovely two night stay including a ghostly experience or two.
+A lovely two night stay including a ghostly experience or two, the story can be found in ghost story section.
 We left to visit the local Tesco (9 odd miles down the road) and returned to find a happy bucket of ice waiting for us.
 Dinner at the Galloway Arms was just spectacular.
 We tried to find Robert Bruce's cave at Kilpatrick-Fleming, and the haunted section of A75 to no avail.

 Day 12 - Sept 03, Saturday: Dumfries, Caerlaverock Castle, Galloway Arms